LargeST: A Benchmark Dataset for Large-Scale Traffic Forecasting: Future Opportunities Limitations

-\begin{ack} This work by the author(s) is partially supported by the Advanced Research and Technology Innovation Centre (ARTIC), the National University of Singapore under Grant (project number: A-8000969-00-00).
-This research is also supported by Guangzhou Municipal Science and Technology Project 2023A03J0011. \end{ack}
+\begin{ack} This work by the authors is partly supported by the Advanced Research and Technology Innovation Centre (ARTIC), the National University of Singapore under Grant (project number: A-8000969-00-00).
+This work is also supported by Guangzhou Municipal Science and Technology Project 2023A03J0011, and the National Natural Science Foundation of China (No. 62372402). \end{ack}